IAM – Indispensable for Enterprises!

 With the implementation of a SSO solution, users only need to log into the system once.
 All other login processes occur automatically in the background.
-This improves user satisfaction, reduces help desk volume, and lowers costs.
+This improves user satisfaction, increases security, reduces help desk volume, and lowers costs.

 Reduced workload for the help desk